dimasaditthaliaputra/dimasaditthaliaputra/README.md

 # 💫 About Me:
-🔭Information System and Business Student of State Polytechnic of Malang
+🔭Information Systems and Business Student at State Polytechnic of Malang

 # 💻 Tech Stack: